Constellation-Labs/documentation-hub/validate/setup-guides/do/create-droplet.md

 ---

 ## Build Droplet
-Now that we are all [signed up on Digital Ocean](/validate/setup-guides/do/account), we can begin creating our Droplet to run our Node.
+Now that we are all [signed up on Digital Ocean](/validate/setup-guides/do/account), we can begin creating our Droplet to run our node.
 After successfully logging in to Digital Ocean, you should find yourself on their main Web console page.

 The `Create` dropdown list selector is located in the top right corner of the page.